ShawnData/builtwith_api/README.md

 # API KEY

-To run the program, first you would need to get API KEY from Buildwith.com and change the 'url_key' in the follow code:
+To run the program, first you would need to get API KEY from Buildwith.com and change the 'api_key' in the follow code:
 ```
-def download_trend(self):
-        # Set up Parameters to pass to the API (API address and keys)
-        url_key ='get this from builtwith'
+def __init__(self, technologies, api='trend', api_key ='your API KEY'):
 ```